ASPIS Academy

 Hiba Khalidi

-Member of the Aspis Academy Core Team
+Member of the ASPIS Academy Core Team

 Hiba is a PhD candidate at Jagiellonian University, focusing her research on the investigation of models for cardiac electrophysiology.
 She is contributing to the RISK-HUNT3R project by working on building and calibrating PBPK models and developing qAOP models for toxicity prediction.
 Beyond academia, she enjoys crocheting, embroidery, gymnastics, and cooking.

-Former Members
+ASPIS Academy Former Members

 Are you part of the ASPIS cluster and interested in educating the next generation of researchers?
 Consider joining the ASPIS Academy team!
 Contact us!